mattvonrocketstein/smashlib/README.md

 INSTALLATION
 ============

 There are two parts to SmaSh: smashlib and the smash shell.
 The instructions in the [quickstart section](#quickstart) install *both*.
-Installing the shell is atypical because smash requires a development version of ipython, and smashlib will be installed to own it's own sandboxed python virtual environment.  **If you only want to develop against smashlib**, installation is more typical:
+Installing the shell is atypical for the reasons mentioned in that section, but **if you only want to develop against smashlib**, installation is more typical:

 ```shell
   $ git clone https://github.com/mattvonrocketstein/smashlib.git